Rumford Branch

 Maine Central Railroad Rangeley branch, Livermore Falls branch, Farmington branch and Lewiston branch in 1917.

-The Maine Central Railroad Rumford Branch is a railroad line in Maine now operated as part of the CSX Transportation system.
-The Rumford Branch leaves the mainline at Leeds Junction and continues northwest up the Androscoggin River valley, passing through Livermore Falls and terminating at Rumford.
+The Rumford Branch is a railroad line in the state of Maine, in the United States.
+It runs 47 mi from Leeds Junction to Rumford, traveling up the Androscoggin River valley, passing through Livermore Falls and terminating at Rumford.
+The branch comprises the remaining trackage of three earlier branches, all built by predecessors of the Maine Central Railroad in the 19th century.
+Today, CSX Transportation owns the branch.

 The branch comprises the remaining trackage of three earlier branches: